ofekido/ticTacToe/README.md

 2. The first player to get three in a row horizontally, vertically, or diagonally wins.
 3. If the board is full and no player has three in a row, it's a draw.
 4. If there is no move within 30 seconds, the opponent wins.

+## Acknowledgments

+In this project we did not use a particular library.

+We would like to thank for the opportunity to work with new languages + work in a team, with team members who each brought and will bring their individual abilities.